Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 1070 should in theory be a bit faster than the GeForce RTX 3050 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 1070 should theoretically be a small bit better than the GeForce RTX 3050 overall. (explain)

-Texel RateThe GeForce GTX 1070 should be quite a bit (about 46%) more effective at anisotropic filtering than the GeForce RTX 3050. (explain)
+Texel RateThe GeForce GTX 1070 should be quite a bit (more or less 46%) better at anisotropic filtering than the GeForce RTX 3050. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison